 - 1. Takes an intermediate step with the hand or the foot or stops. - 2.
-Performs movements without rotation or uses an illegal skill (will also result in loss of skill, and 2.0 deduction; may also result in a 3.0 deduction). - 3.
+Performs movements without rotation or uses an illegal skill (will also result in loss of skill, and 2.0 deduction.

 Not starting with a run or a hurdle (will result in termination).